fltk/test-only/README.Unix.txt

 The flags are located in the "Project Build Options" dialog.
-To change the compiler flags, select your project in the tree view, then select the "Compiler Settings" tab, then "Other Options" and add the flags to `fltk-config --cxxflags` in front of the second "`".
+To change the compiler flags, select your project in the tree view, then select the "Compiler Settings" tab, then "Other Options" and add the flags to `fltk3-config --cxxflags` in front of the second "`".

 The linker flags are located in the "Linker Settings" tab under "Other Linker Options".
-Add the flags to `fltk-config --ldstaticflags` in front of the second "`".
+Add the flags to `fltk3-config --ldstaticflags` in front of the second "`".